 - Beat together 1 egg and 1 Tbsp milk or water and brush the egg wash over the lattice crust and edges.
 Sprinkle the top with 1 Tbsp coarse sugar.
 Bake in the lower third of the oven at 425 ˚F for 25 minutes.

-- Place a sheet of foil or baking sheet beneath the pie, reduce oven temperature to 350˚F, and bake additional 30-35 minutes, or until crust is golden and cherry juice is bubbling through the lattice top.
+- Place a sheet of foil on the bottom rack to catch drips, reduce oven temperature to 350˚F, and bake an additional 35-40 minutes, or until crust is golden and cherry juice has been bubbling through the lattice top for at least 5 minutes.

 I noticed some recipes use 1 teasspoon of vanilla extract and 1/4 teaspoon of almond extract.
 I may try to add this to your recipe.
 What are your thoughts?